wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 ### React Native DevTools

-- This is an enhancement and different tool to the react devtools, new default debugging experience from the react native 0.76 & expo sdk 52.
+- This is an enhancement and different tool to the react devtools, new default debugging experience from the react native 0.76 and Expo SDK 52.

 - Brings new debugging features, making issue resolution faster and more effective.